djelacik/djelacik/README.md

 ### 🧑🏼‍💻 About Me

 - 🎓 Recently graduated with a **Bachelor's degree in Business Information Technology** from **Haaga-Helia University of Applied Sciences**.
-- 🖥️ Currently studying **Computer Science** at **Hive Helsinki**.
+- 🖥️ Currently studying **Software Development** at **Hive Helsinki**.
-- 💼 Passionate about software development, problem-solving, and creating innovative solutions.
-- 🌱 Constantly exploring new technologies, with a keen interest in **systems programming** and building efficient applications.
+- 💼 Into coding, solving problems, and building cool stuff that works.

 ---

 ### 🌐 Find Me Online

-- 📲 [LinkedIn](https://www.linkedin.com/in/daniel-jelacik-56b99a249/) – Connect with me professionally.
+- 📲 [LinkedIn](https://www.linkedin.com/in/daniel-jelacik-56b99a249/) – Feel free to connect!
 - 📝 [Medium](https://medium.com/@daniel.jelacik) – Check out my article on a project I did.
-- 📧 **daniel.jelacik@gmail.com** – Feel free to reach out for collaborations or inquiries.
+- 📧 **daniel.jelacik@gmail.com** – Freely reach out for collaborations or inquiries.

 ---